axmolengine/axmol/docs/hlsl-spec.md

 - Use `vs_ub` for vertex uniforms and `fs_ub` for fragment uniforms; `axslcc` assigns their backend bindings.
 - Declare textures and storage resources without binding syntax.
-- Use built-in sampler presets for explicit shader sampler state.
+- Use only built-in sampler names such as `LinearClamp`.
+Custom sampler names are not supported and will cause a compile error.
-- Use one TextureOwned sampler per owner texture, or use a ShaderPreset for sampler state shared by multiple textures.
 - Do not sample one texture with multiple sampler states if GL/GLES is a target.
 - Match varyings by semantic name and index, not variable name.
 - Recompile all shaders after changing the reflection layout or axslcc runtime